Fire and rescue services

 More information:

-Air pollution levels can be high in Kosovo.
+Air pollution levels can be high.

 Public health warnings aren't always issued.